 Research shows that higher education faculty members spend the majority of their time teaching, so it is important to know whether students are learning what is taught.
 General Education assessment gathers and evaluates data which can be used to answer this question.

-At RIC, a new General Education program will begin to be offered in the Fall 2012 semester, and will be implemented in stages over a number of years.
+At RIC, a new General Education program was begun in the Fall 2012 semester, and will be implemented in stages over a number of years.

 A team attended the Association of American Colleges and Universities (AAC&U) Summer Institute on General Education and Assessment from June 2 to 6, 2012 at The Hotel at Turf Valley, Ellicott City, Maryland, to begin the process of developing a way to assess the new General Education Program.
 Our team included key stake-holders in the General Education program assessment process, and also reflects campus diversity in regard to campus responsibilities, age, gender, race, and national origin.